marccompte/html-location/README.md

 - Transitional animations to improve UX.
 - Responsive both to the screen size and component size.
 - Different base map styles to choose from.
+- Option to auto-open info window on loading.

 ## Dependencies